 For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 Plenty of material here that is good but just rather ordinary by Queen’s exceptional standards.
 Another couple of singles feature, as do some of the better non-album, b-side tracks.
-Only the first album and A Day At The Races have yet to feature anywhere on the list so far.
+With numbers 185 to 141 now complete, only tracks from the first album and A Day At The Races have yet to feature anywhere on the list so far.

 160. Dreamer’s Ball (May), Jazz, 1978

-Another nod to America from Brian – this time he evokes the New Orleans jazz scene – Dreamer’s Ball (the title sometimes appears without an apostrophe) is in truth one of his weaker efforts, a poor relation of the magnificent big-band sound of Good Company.
-The rather ponderous feel is perhaps deliberate, conjuring up the image of a cast-off, booze-soaked dreamer at the bar, drowning his sorrows.
-The acoustic early-take released in 2011 is somewhat leaden, though the finished version features nice multi-tracked lead guitar and backing vocals.
+Another nod to America from Brian – this time the milieu is the New Orleans jazz scene – Dreamer’s Ball (the title sometimes appears without an apostrophe) is in truth one of his weaker efforts, a poor relation of the magnificent big-band sound of Good Company.
+The rather ponderous feel is perhaps deliberate, evoking (for this listener at least) a sleazy late-night bar, complete with cast-off, booze-soaked dreamer drowning his sorrows.
+The acoustic early-take released in 2011 is also somewhat leaden, though the finished version features nice multi-tracked lead guitar and backing vocals.
 Best moment: the guitars from 2:48 to 3:10.

 159. Friends Will Be Friends (Deacon/Mercury), A Kind Of Magic, 1986

-This song tries a little too hard to capture the anthemic, arms-in-the-air quality of Queen’s best stadium-ready songs (the video is a big clue to its intent – the nearest Freddie ever got to crowdsurfing).
-Released as a single to coincide with the Magic Tour, it was inexplicably placed between We Will Rock You and We Are The Champions in the set-list – an egregious error.
+This song perhaps tries a little too hard to capture the anthemic, arms-in-the-air quality of Queen’s best stadium-ready songs (the video is a big clue to its intent – the nearest Freddie ever got to crowdsurfing, despite what a certain well-known film might suggest to the contrary).
+Released as a single to coincide with the Magic Tour, it was inexplicably placed between We Will Rock You and We Are The Champions at the climax of the show – an egregious error, as far as this fan is concerned.
 As often, the guitar breaks (particularly at roughly 1:58 and in the outro at 3:44) are the best bits.

 158. It’s A Beautiful Day (Reprise) (Queen), Made In Heaven, 1995